Skip to main content

 What Appears Too Late in Many Budget Plans

-Why the 3-Year View Is Almost Always More Honest
+Why the Three-Year View Is More Honest Than the Annual Price

-The good news is: a cleanly set up Salesforce and Data 360 project can be economically very worthwhile.
-But not because "Customer 360" sounds good — because concrete processes run better.
+The good news is: a cleanly set up Data 360 or Agentforce initiative can be economically very worthwhile.
+But value rarely emerges from the product name itself.
+It emerges where concrete processes measurably improve.

 What's Often Underestimated in Negotiations